The default character set of OceanBase Database is utf8mb4.

 1 row in set

-View available character sets
+View the character sets that are available

 obclient [(none)]> SHOW CHARSET;